-- Different power classes, like 1.5 kW and 3 kW within one master-slave system (requires at firmware KE 3.02) - Different series, specifically PS 10000 series in connection with PSI 10000 series (requires at firmware KE 3.02)
+- Different power classes, like 1.5 kW, 15 kW or 30 kW within one master-slave system (requires at firmware KE 3.02) - Different series, specifically PS 10000 series in connection with PSI 10000 series (requires at firmware KE 3.02)

 Both mixed systems are supported, but also their combination.
-The use of a "PS" series device as slave for a "PSI" series master wasn't possible before, because the PS had no resistance mode, contrary to the PSI.
-Today, this is circumvented by the PS now generally having resistance enabled.
+The use of a "PS" series device as slave for a "PSI" series master wasn't possible before, because the PS has no resistance mode, contrary to the PSI.
+Today, this is circumvented by temporarily enabling resistance control for a PS in slave operation.
 Vice versa, a PS cannot be the master of a PSI.